 When you are decorating your home this holiday season, be sure to use LED lights.
 They only cost $0.27 to light a 6-foot tree for 12 hours a day for 40 days, compared to $10 for incandescent lights.
 Setting your lights on a timer will also ensure your lights turn on and off at specific times.

 Also consider purchasing and decorating a potted tree.
 Then when the holidays are over you can plant it in your yard and reduce waste from cutting down and disposing of live trees.
+Our landscaping page is a good reference for how, what, and where to plant.
 If you purchase a cut tree, look for local programs to recycle your tree.
 Many communities offer free mulching programs.

 When you are wrapping your gifts, consider using recycled or reused paper.
 You can create your own custom wrapping paper using newspaper articles or magazine clippings.
 Also reusing gift bags and ribbons and bows reduces waste and saves money.